andrewferrier/debugprint.nvim/README.md

 </div>

-(This demo is not yet updated to show automatically picking up a variable name from under the cursor, and uses old keybindings - the new ones are `g?p`, `g?P`, `g?v` and `g?V`).
+(This demo is not yet updated to show automatically picking up a variable name from under the cursor, and uses old keymappings - the new ones are `g?p`, `g?P`, `g?v` and `g?V`).

 ## Installation